 Only full-time freshmen taking classes on campus are eligible to apply for candidacy in the Early Law School Admission Program.
 Transfer students and online students are not eligible.
 Priority consideration is given to students with high GPAs at RMU and high standardized test scores.

 How do I apply?

 Meet with the pre-law advisor as soon as possible during your freshman year.
-You also will join the Pre-Law Society, a student organization.
-In your second semester during freshman year, submit an application, including your RMU grades and class schedule, standardized test scores, and one letter of recommendation from an RMU professor.
+You will join the Pre-Law Society, a student organization, and be part of a non-credit course online.
+In your second semester during freshman year, submit an application to the online course by the due date.
+It will include your RMU grades and standardized test scores.

 Is there an extra fee to apply?

 There is no additional fee to apply to ELSAP.